 Complete the task only after all checks pass.

-Copilot adds changes, runs the commands, assesses output, and iterates until errors are fixed:
+Copilot adds changes, runs the commands, assesses output, and iterates until all errors are fixed:

 By default, Copilot requires your approval for each tool usage, but in VSCode, you can add "chat.tools.autoApprove": true